mikeraab/docker001/Participant-Guide.md

 > *Note - at this time, Windows and Linux containers require that they run on their respective kernel base, therefore, Windows containers cannot run on Linux hosts and vice versa.*

 Docker images are a collection of files, which has everthing needed to run the software application inside the container.
+However, they are ephemeral, meaning that any data that is written inside the container, while it is running, will not be retained.

+If the container is stopped and restarted from its image, the container will run exactly the same as the first time, absent of any changes made during the last run cycle.
+Changes to the container either have to be made during the image creation process, using the Dockerfile that become part of the image, or data can be retained by mounting a persistent storage volume, from inside the container to the outside.
+This will be explored further in the HOL exercises below.

 <img src=images/004-docker-images.jpg />
 ***